Grayson/nug/README.markdown

 # Compiling

+Open the Terminal and navigate to the `nug` directory using the command line.
+Then do the following:

+1. `nuke`
+2. `nuke install`
+3. `nuke clobber`

+The above should compile `nug`, install it into /usr/local/bin/, and then delete the generated files.
+If you'd prefer to compile `nug` by hand, you can do the following:

 1. `nubake` the nu file using: `nubake nug.nu -s`
-2. Compile into a program using: `gcc nug.m -o nug -Framework Cocoa -Framework Nu`
+2. Compile into a program using: `gcc nug.m -o nug -framework Cocoa -framework Nu`
 3. Install the compiled `nug` where you normally put executables

 # Usage